Communication

 Improve Client Communication With Legal Software

 While great client communication is more an art than a science, legal accounting, billing, and case management solutions can make it a whole lot easier.
 Leveraging technology is an easy way to make many aspects of client communication easier and more efficient.
 Specialized case management solutions, like MyCase, come with built-in secure client portals to share messages, and documents, along with upcoming tasks and events, all in one place.
-Modern client management solutions also allow you to set up automated messages for simple communications, reminders, and other alerts based on your firm’s unique workflow and needs.

 Further, legal billing solutions like LawPay can modernize the billing and payment process to meet today’s client expectations and avoid uncomfortable misunderstandings.
 With LawPay Pro you can automatically track time, generate accurate invoices, and accept payments using any modern payment method.